Everything I Can't Remember

 The candle lights your face

-But I can still remember just the way you tasteFaiths heart fluttered against her will as Lindsey closed his eyes and let his voice swell over the last phrase, singing to her in the most intimate way.
+Faith’s heart fluttered against her will as Lindsey closed his eyes and let his voice swell over the last phrase, singing to her in the most intimate way.
 She let her eyes drift shut as she imagined the two of them in that kind of setting.
 She could almost feel his hands on her body, could feel his lips and tongue blazing a path over her heated skin.

-Her eyes popped open as she realized that Lindsey had already started the chorus, and she quickly jumped in, hoping no one had noticed that shed missed her cue.
+Her eyes popped open as she realized that Lindsey had already started the chorus, and she quickly jumped in, hoping no one had noticed that she’d missed her cue.

 And everything I can't remember